azuredevcollege/trainingdays/day4/challenges/01-challenge-boards.md

 ## Add project Administrators

-As the organization owner, only you have full administrative rights in this project.
+As the organization owner and project creator, only you have full administrative rights in this project.
 We can make both members of the organization, but also _Outside collaborators_ project administrators.
 In the _Collaborators_ section you can add collaborators and give them _Admin_ permissions.

 ![GitHub board collaborators](./images/gh-board-collaborators.png)